 Aside from two-factor authentication, remind customers to change their passwords at least semiannually, and require customers to create strong, unique passwords, combining letters, numbers, and special characters.
 Merchants can also use CAPTCHA puzzles to help prevent botnet attacks, and temporarily lock customers’ accounts after several failed login attempts.

 Building these security-conscious behaviors can help customers protect themselves against many potential security liabilities.

 If a customer has not logged in for an extended period, it might be a good idea to reach out and see why.
-They might have lost interest or are unable to engage with your service any longer, or they may simply be trying to save-up points.
+They might have lost interest or cannot engage with the service any longer, or they may simply be trying to save-up points.

 It could be a good idea to lock inactive accounts.
 Many businesses are hesitant to take this action, fearing that it could anger customers or encourage disengagement.
-However, you can simply explain that it’s in the customer’s own interest; most will be fine with calling to unlock their accounts if it means improved data security.
+However, merchants can simply explain that it’s in the customer’s own interest; most will be okay with calling to unlock their accounts if it means improved data security.

-Protecting against loyalty points fraud is a collaborative process between you and your customers.
-Both parties benefit…and both parties bear certain responsibilities.
+Protecting against loyalty points fraud is a collaborative process between merchants and customers.
+Both parties benefit…and both parties bear specific responsibilities.